 1. PRIOR TO ATTENDING A DISCIPLINARY HEARING:

-A C Employment Solicitors have assisted with drafting a grievance and requested for this to be dealt with prior to the Employer taking disciplinary action.
+As employment law consultants for employees’ wrongful dismissal, we have assisted with drafting a grievance and requested for this to be dealt with prior to the Employer taking disciplinary action.
 Hence, instead of any disciplinary action ensuing, the company recognised the grievances substantially weakened any chance of a dismissal being found to be fair if they continued relying on the grounds alleged, if a tribunal claim were to be pursued by the employee.

 The difficulties of continuing with disciplinary action were recognised by the Company.
 In such circumstances, it was evident that the Company’s intention was to remove the employee from their business.
 In these cases, a financial offer followed which enabled us to further negotiate.